grafana/loki/docs/sources/operations/observability.md

 # Observing Grafana Loki

-Both Grafana Loki and Promtail expose a `/metrics` endpoint that expose Prometheus metrics.
+Both Grafana Loki and Promtail expose a `/metrics` endpoint that expose Prometheus metrics (the default port is 3100 for Loki and 80 for Promtail).
 You will need a local Prometheus and add Loki and Promtail as targets.
-See [configuring
-Prometheus](https://prometheus.io/docs/prometheus/latest/configuration/configuration)
-for more information.
+See [configuring Prometheus](https://prometheus.io/docs/prometheus/latest/configuration/configuration) for more information.